rezometz/django-paiji2-forum/README.md

 Requirements
 ------------

-You must have django-bootstrap3 and django-mptt installed, and a user authentication model.
+You must have django-bootstrap3, django-mptt, and django-paiji2-utils installed, and a user authentication model.

 URLconf
 -------